mrjoes/tornadio2/README.rst

             response = yield gen.Task(http_client.fetch, 'http://google.com?q=' + query)
             self.send(response.body)

-If client will quickly send two messages, server will send response as soon as response is ready.
+If client will quickly send two messages, server will send response as soon as response is ready and if it takes longer to handle first message, response for second message will be sent first.

-As a nice feature, you can also decorate your event handlers or even wrap ``on_event`` handler, so all events can be synchronous when using asynchronous calls.
+As a nice feature, you can also decorate your event handlers or even wrap main ``on_event`` method, so all events can be synchronous when using asynchronous calls.

-Obviously, decorators only work with the ``yield`` based methods.
-If you implement your asynchronous code using explicit callbacks, it is up for you how to synchronize order of the execution.
+``tornadio2.gen`` API will only work with the ``yield`` based methods (methods that produce generators).
+If you implement your asynchronous code using explicit callbacks, it is up for you how to synchronize order of the execution for them.

 TBD: performance considerations, python iterator performance.